 Thank you for believing in me, and in Lighthouse Voyage.

-This is one of the stories of the woman's we been able to rescue.
-She wanted to say thank you for believing in her, and that she is still precious and beautiful.
+This is one of the stories of the women we have been able to rescue.
+She wanted to say thank you for believing in her, and reminding her that she is still precious and beautiful.